rocketlabdelta/rocketlabdelta.com/_posts/2020-02-13-gps-telemetry-in-2020.md

 (Phones are only suitable payloads for large rockets.)
 This _also_ assumes there will be cell service at your launch site--most fields big enough for rocketry are in rural areas which can have poor network coverage.

-There are lots of LoRa/GPS trackers on the market that could potentially be repurposed for rocketry, [like this one from Seed Studio][39], but they typically have lower GPS polling rates to save battery life.
+There are trackers in the consumer electronics market that could be repurposed for rocketry like [this LoRa/GPS from Seed Studio][39], a [GSM/GPS units from Trackimo][39a], or even an [LTE-M/WiFi/GPS dog collar from fi][39b].
+These have design goals that line up with their intended uses so they usually make one or more of the following trade-offs that make them less than ideal for rocketry:

+- Larger packages that weigh more
+- Non-removable batteries
+- Not be ruggedized for the forces of flight and (worst case) impact
+- Lose satellite fix under high speeds
+- Have low GPS polling rates to save battery life

-I haven't found anything from outside the rocketry world that is dramatically cheaper for a whole _system_: transmitter, receiver, phone interface.
+These aren't deal breakers, but I haven't found any consumer products that are dramatically cheaper for a whole _system_: transmitter, receiver, phone interface _and_ makes good design trade-offs.
+A possible exception are GPS trackers meant for falconry (yes really) like those from [Marshall Radio][39c] but a full GPS system can easily add up to north of $1500.

 <aside>
 For the DIY inclined it shouldn&rsquo;t be <em>too</em> hard to graft a <a href="https://www.u-blox.com/en">ublox</a> <a href="https://www.u-blox.com/en/positioning-chips-and-modules">GPS module</a> to an off-the-shelf Zigbee wireless module&mdash;the <a href="https://www.missileworks.com/t3/">Missile Works T3</a> is essentially just that.